Ergonomic Design of Computer Laboratory Furniture: Mismatch Analysis Utilizing Anthropometric Data of University Students: Materials and Methods

 \subsection{Problem Identification}

-In our research, we sought to assess the ergonomic risks that students face due to prolonged sitting at their desks and the potential development of Work-related MSDs (WMSDs).
+In our study, we sought to assess the ergonomic risks that students face due to prolonged sitting at their desks and the potential development of Work-related MSDs (WMSDs).
 We developed a comprehensive self-reported questionnaire based on the Nordic Musculoskeletal Questionnaire (NMQ), which has been extensively used and validated in previous studies.
 The questionnaire was designed to gather information on the frequency and severity of musculoskeletal symptoms experienced by teachers, focusing on areas such as the neck, shoulders, back, and wrists, which are commonly affected by prolonged sitting and poor ergonomics.
 Participants were asked to report the frequency of musculoskeletal symptoms they experienced, classifying them as ``constantly" (most of the time during the day), ``occasionally" (two to four times a month), or ``frequently" (more than four times a month).
-We also asked the participants whether they had experienced musculoskeletal pain in the past 12 months.
-This allowed us to assess the prevalence of musculoskeletal pain among teachers and to identify any data patterns or trends.
-Approximately 78.42\% of students reported experiencing MSD-related pains.
-In this group, 77.67\% were male, and 81.25\% were female.
-We collected demographic information, such as age, gender, and level of study, to better understand how these factors might influence the prevalence and severity of musculoskeletal symptoms.
-The questionnaire was administered to a sample of KUET students.
+We also asked participants whether they had experienced musculoskeletal pain in the past 12 months.
+This allowed us to assess the prevalence of musculoskeletal pain among teachers and identify any data patterns or trends.
+Approximately 78.42\% of students reported experiencing MSD-related pain.
+In this group, 77.67\% of the patients were male, and 81.25\% were female.
+To better understand how these factors might influence the prevalence and severity of musculoskeletal symptoms, we collected demographic information, such as age, sex, and level of study.
+The questionnaire was administered to a sample of students of Khulna University of Engineering \& Technology (KUET).
 The collected data were analyzed to identify any significant associations between ergonomic factors, such as prolonged sitting and poor posture, and the development of WMSDs.
-The reliability test for the NMQ survey yielded a Cronbach's alpha value of 0.77, indicating an ``acceptable" level of internal consistency.
+The reliability test for the NMQ yielded a Cronbach's alpha value of 0.77, indicating an ``acceptable" level of internal consistency.
 This value falls within the 95\% confidence interval of 0.733 and 0.803, suggesting that if the survey were repeated with different samples, the actual value of Cronbach's alpha would likely fall within this range 95\% of the time.